 How quickly can you get on-site in Dayton for an emergency?

 Dayton is approximately 75 miles from our Columbus headquarters — about 75–90 minutes drive.
 For most support issues, our remote monitoring and management platform resolves problems without a site visit.
-When on-site response is required, we typically dispatch within 2 hours.
-For clients with critical uptime requirements, we establish local spare equipment caches and can achieve faster response through our network of field engineers.
+When on-site response is required, the partner typically dispatches within 1 business hour.
+For clients with critical uptime requirements, we get the partner to establish local spare equipment caches and can achieve faster response through the partner network of field engineers.

 Greater Columbus · Suburban

-Buckeye Telecom serves Dublin businesses with the same carrier-neutral approach we bring to all our Ohio clients — hosted VoIP, SD-WAN, managed security, telecom expense management, and managed IT.
+Buckeye Telecom serves Dublin businesses with the same carrier-neutral approach we bring to every Ohio client, hosted VoIP, SD-WAN, managed security, telecom expense management, and managed IT.
 Below: the questions Dublin-area buyers ask us most often.

 What makes Dublin's business telecom needs different from downtown Columbus?